 Taking along some (preferably eco-friendly) soap for your clothes will mean you can wash your underwear, socks and a few vital garments in the shower or sink, so you don’t have to get a wash done as often.

 Shove in a piece of string for a make-shift washing line, or even use your dental floss!

 Despite all the packing lists out there telling you that you need the latest gear, there’s no need to go out and spend hundreds on the kit before you go.

-Make do with the things you already have, and if you’re short of something then try local charity shops before you go out and buy it new.
+Make do with the things you already have, borrow anything you can from friends and family, and if you’re short of something, like a rain jacket or walking trousers, then try looking in the local charity shops before you go out and buy it new.
 Good for the environment and your wallet!

-If all else fails, take advantage of sales to buy the most expensive items on your packing list.
+If all else fails, take advantage of sales and offers to buy the most expensive items on your packing list.